Meet Walking Eagle, the finest source of satirical Indigenous news

 Fans of the Canuck humour site The Beaverton have known this for a while and now Tim Fontaine is getting into the game with a new online satirical news site, Walking Eagle, which bills itself as "the finest source of Indigenous news."

-One recent headline reads: "First Nations man wakes up white after Indian Status card expires."
+One early headline reads: "First Nations man wakes up white after Indian Status card expires."

 Indigenous people, stop eating our animals so we can kill them for sport: hunting org <a href="https://t.co/IiAIVURwWT">https://t.co/IiAIVURwWT</a>—@TheEagleist